-Mysore has acquired titles like ‘the city of palaces’ and ‘the ivory city’ in its honor and for its unique culture and rich history.
-While tracing the anals of Mysore one will come across the fact that the city was ruled by many charismatic leaders and great empires.
+Mysuru has acquired titles like ‘the city of palaces’ and ‘the ivory city’ in its honour and for its unique culture and rich history.
+While tracing the annals of Mysore one will come across the fact that this city was ruled by many charismatic leaders and great emperors once upon a time.
 Starting from the 10th century, the region was ruled by the Chola kingdom, then the Chalukyas and then by the Hoysalas in the 13th century.

-In the 14th century, Chamaraja Wodeyar III rebuilt the Mysore fort and is was called Mahishuru Nagara.
-The fort was such a big attraction for the surrounding empires that the entire region became popular.
-The Wodeyar kings are known to be the most prominent kings that had ever ruled Mysore.
-By the 17th century, Mysore became the most powerful region in the Southern Deccan.
-From 1761 to 1799 Mysore was ruled by Hyder Ali and his successor Tipu Sultan who played a significant role in the freedom struggle of India against Britishers.
+During the 14th century, Chamaraja Wodeyar III rebuilt the Mysore fort also called the Mahishuru Nagara.
+The fort was such a big attraction for the surrounding empires that the entire region became very popular among the tourists.
+Historically, the Wodeyar kings are known to be the most prominent kings ever to rule Mysore.
+By the 17th century, Mysore became the most powerful region in all of Southern Deccan.
+From 1761 to 1799, Mysore was ruled by Hyder Ali and his successor Tipu Sultan who played a significant role in the freedom struggle of India against the Britishers.

-As a result of the Anglo-Mysore war, Mysore came under Britishers which continued till India’s independence in 1947.
-After 1947 Mysore gradually started gaining its charm back and today is one of the historically, and culturally rich states of India.
+As a result of the Anglo-Mysore war, Mysore came under Britishers who continued ruling it till India’s independence in 1947.
+After 1947, Mysore gradually started gaining its charm back and today it is considered as one of the historically, and culturally rich states of India.

-The Mysore Palace is one such travel spot that you won’t be regretting after giving this place a visit.
-Here you will be witnessing an extremely breath-taking architectural style which is amazing enough to mesmerize your core.
-This palace was built in the year 1912 and what is interesting is the fact this place is still one of the largest and the biggest palaces to exist in our country.
+You won’t be regretting visiting this place.
+Here, you will be witnessing an extremely breath-taking architectural style that is amazing enough to mesmerize you.
+This palace was built in the year 1912 and is considered as one of the largest and the biggest palaces to exist in our country.

 This village is named after Somnath who was the chief commander of the Hoysala army.
-If you want to see someplace drastically phenomenal then this is the kind of tourist attraction which you must be visiting with your loved ones.
-Furthermore, this place is a very classic example of the stone carvings which are found in the Hoysala architectural style.
+If you want to see someplace drastically phenomenal then you must consider visiting this temple with your loved ones.
+Furthermore, this place is a very classic example of the stone carvings found in the Hoysala architectural style.

 The Mysore Zoo is just the right travel getaway to enjoy with your kids.
-This zoo was founded or we can say established in the year of 1892 by Maharaja Chamaraja who belonged to the Wodeyar dynasty.
+This zoo was founded in the year of 1892 by Maharaja Chamaraja who belonged to the Wodeyar dynasty.

 This temple was built around the 12th century.
 The idol which has been placed in this temple is made of pure gold.
 This temple also features an intricately engraved seven-story Gopuram which is a silver-plated entrance.
-The temple is a great fusion of art, architecture, and spirituality at its best.
+It is indeed a great fusion of art, architecture, and spirituality at its best.

 This festival comes around sometime in March on an annual basis.
 The Vairamudi festival is specifically held on every sixth day of the Brahmotsavam of Lord Cheluvarayaswamy.
 On this day, the temples are decorated with lamps and candles as hundreds and thousands of devotees come to the city for praying and having a glimpse of their beloved God.

 The Mysore Dussehra is one of those festivals that kind of tops the list when we segregate the best of the best.
-Legends have it that Mysore was named after the demon King Mahishasura who was killed by Goddess Durga.
-Dussehra is celebrated in the entire country, but the celebration in Mysore is unique.
+Legends have it that Mysuru was named after the demon King Mahishasura who was killed by Goddess Durga.
+Dussehra is celebrated in the entire country, but the celebrations in Mysuru is unique.
 The very purpose of this ten-day long festival is to celebrate the victory of good over evil.
 Read More

-The monsoon and the winter season is just the perfect time to visit the city with your family and friends.
+Mysuru has a tropical climate in general.
+However, if you are planning a trip to Mysuru then the monsoon and the winter seasons would be the perfect time to visit Mysore with your family and friends.
 The climate during this time is pleasant and it will be a fantastic opportunity for you to click some really good snaps.